each/draft-aname/draft-ietf-dnsop-aname.md

 The following steps MUST be performed for each address type:

-  * Starting at the ANAME owner, follow the chain of ANAME and/or CNAME records as far as possible to find the ultimate target.
+  1. Starting at the ANAME owner, follow the chain of ANAME and/or CNAME records as far as possible to find the ultimate target.

-  * If a loop is detected, continue with an empty RRset, otherwise get the ultimate target's address records.
+  1. If a loop is detected, continue with an empty RRset, otherwise get the ultimate target's address records.
 (Ignore any sibling address records of intermediate ANAMEs.)

-  *	Stop if resolution failed.
+  1. Stop if resolution failed.
 (Note that NXDOMAIN and NODATA count as successfully resolving an empty RRset.)

-  * Replace the owner of the target address records with the owner of the ANAME record.
+  1. Replace the owner of the target address records with the owner of the ANAME record.
 Drop any RRSIG records.

-  * Stop if this modified RRset is the same as the sibling RRset (ignoring any RRSIG records).
+  1. Stop if this modified RRset is the same as the sibling RRset (ignoring any RRSIG records).
 The comparison MAY treat nearly-equal TTLs as the same.

-  * Delete the sibling address RRset and replace it with the modified RRset.
+  1. Delete the sibling address RRset and replace it with the modified RRset.

-At this point the substituted RRset is not signed; a primary master will proceed to sign the sibstituted RRset, whereas resolvers can only use the substituted RRset when an unsigned answer is appropriate.
+At this point, the substituted RRset is not signed.
+A primary master will proceed to sign the substituted RRset, whereas resolvers can only use the substituted RRset when an unsigned answer is appropriate.
 This is explained in more detail in the following sections.